mozilla/firefox-translations-evaluation/README.md

 # Firefox Translations Evaluation

+**The code was moved to https://github.com/mozilla/firefox-translations-models/tree/main/evals for easier debugging.**

 Calculates BLEU and COMET scores for Firefox Translations [models](https://github.com/mozilla/firefox-translations-models) using [bergamot-translator](https://github.com/mozilla/bergamot-translator) and compares them to other translation systems.